 Prerequisite: Business Education 2 and 115.
-Laboratory fee, \$1.00.

-120. Business English.
+120. Introduction to Transcription.

 A study and review of the principles of punctuation, capitalization, grammar, syllabication, and sentence structure with reference to their application in the transcription of shorthand.
 Students are advised to enroll in this course the same quarter they are enrolled in Business Education 116.